AndrewEC/MarkdownNotes/README.md

 This version is used by the app to determine how to "upgrade" the save data from an older version to a newer version and to properly validate the state properties.

-The app version version works like most other versioning systems (Major.Minor.Patch) and the current version of the app can be found in the `Settings` page of MarkdownNotes.
+The app version version works like most other versioning systems (Major.Minor.Patch).

+Both the save version and the app version can be found on the `Settings` page of MarkdownNotes.